 Properly prep your body for an impending workout with these must-do moves.

-Mobility seems to be having a moment—and it's about time.
-Moving your joints through their full range of motion isn't just important for athletes or the superfit.
-Mobility exercises can help keep your joints healthy, reduce your risk of injury, and keep your body moving pain-free.
-(Learn more: What Is Mobility: The Mobility Myths You Need to Know About) While many fitness studios now offer entire classes dedicated to improving mobility, you should ideally be thinking about mobility during every workout.
-An easy way to incorporate mobility exercises into your routine?
-A dynamic warm-up.
+Stability and mobility exercises seem to be having a moment—and it's about time.
+Moving your joints through their full ranges of motion isn't just important for athletes or the superfit.
+Mobility and stability exercises can help keep your joints healthy, reduce your risk of injury, and keep your body moving pain-free.
+(Related: What Is Mobility: The Mobility Myths You Need to Know About)

-To stay mobile, add these moves from fitness instructor Alicia Archer, the bendy yogi behind @kinkysweat and Kohl's wellness ambassador, to your next warm-up routine.
-These moves will help maintain and increase your hip, shoulder, and spine mobility, and boost your overall flexibility and strength over time.
+To stay mobile and stable, add these stability and mobility exercises from fitness instructor Alicia Archer, the bendy yogi behind @kinkysweat and Kohl's wellness ambassador, to your next warm-up routine.
+They’ll help maintain and increase your hip, shoulder, and spine mobility, and boost your overall flexibility and strength over time.
 (BTW, here's the difference between mobility and flexibility.)
-Whether you like yoga, running, HIIT, or a little bit of everything, these exercises can help—so get moving!

 How it works: Do each of the following moves for the number of reps indicated.
 Use this routine as pre-workout warm-up, or simply do them every day to improve your movement.